 There are major differences by nationality and place of birth in immediate transition after compulsory education.

-Basic vocational education and training is the first choice for all population groups, although people born in Switzerland (both foreign and Swiss nationals) are more likely to opt for this type of education than the other population groups (48% and 50% respectively).
-With regard to general education and training, this is most likely to be chosen by Swiss nationals, born in Switzerland or abroad (31% and 38%).
-The number of young foreign nationals (whether born in Switzerland or abroad) to start a transitory course of education, is proportionately two to three times greater than that of Swiss nationals, regardless of their place of birth.
+Basic vocational education and training is the first choice for all population groups, although people born in Switzerland (both Swiss and foreign nationals) are more likely to opt for this type of education than the other population groups (49% and 48% respectively).
+With regard to general education and training, this is most likely to be chosen by Swiss nationals, born in Switzerland or abroad (32% and 40%).
+Regardless of their place of birth, the number of young foreign nationals to start a transitory course of education is proportionately around two times greater than that of Swiss nationals.

-Since 2012, rates of students following a general education course have risen in all population groups, There has been a slight decline in the number of people that do not start an upper secondary level course straight away.
-A decrease in the rate of pupils having attended a basic vocational training can also be observed among all population groups.
-The percentage of people following a transitional course of education has also fallen among Swiss nationals, while among foreign nationals it has increased.
+Since 2012, rates of students following a general education course have risen in all population groups.
+A decrease in the rate of pupils having attended a basic vocational training can also be observed among all population groups, with the exception of foreigners born in Switzerland.
+The percentage of people following a transitional course of education has stayed stable among Swiss nationals born in Switzerland, while among foreign nationals it has increased.
+The share of people not making an immediate entry into upper secondary level decreased in all three population groups between 2012 and 2018.

 The rate of immediate transition to the upper secondary level shows the percentage of school leavers who start post-compulsory education straight away.